The one month anniversary of the mass shooting at Marjory Stoneman Douglas High School in Parkland, Florida was Wednesday March 14.

 Wesleyan students have a proud tradition of activism, and Wes supports students’ rights to peaceful protest.
 Admission reviews details of any suspension reported by an applicant.
 A suspension for a peaceful protest against gun violence will not impact an admission decision.

 — Wesleyan University (@wesleyan_u) February 26, 2018

-An unedited video of the rally was uploaded to Greenwich Schools YouTube channel Wednesday afternoon.
+An unedited video of the speeches was uploaded to Greenwich Schools YouTube channel Wednesday afternoon.
 In his remarks, Dr. Winters referred to Parkland’s “senseless school shooting” and the value of “a collective voice for action.”